 You can use the draft language below for your syllabi or Canvas pages.
 Just update it with your department/program name, the name and email address of your liaison librarian, and the URL for your department’s library research guide:

 I encourage you to use the CSB/SJU Libraries’ resources and services throughout the semester.
 Jonathan Carlson ( [email protected]) is our environmental studies librarian, and you can schedule a meeting with him by using the “Research Appointment” button on the library homepage ( www.csbsju.edu/libraries) or emailing him directly.
 Jonathan can help you refine a research topic, track down and evaluate sources, and properly cite things.
 An environmental studies library research guide is available at https://guides.csbsju.edu/es

 How is Information Literacy Built into the Integrations Curriculum?

-Information literacy is one of the Integrations Curriculum’s twelve scaffolded learning goals (see “Revised Learning Goals” document here).
+Information literacy is one of the Integrations Curriculum’s twelve scaffolded learning goals (see Section 4 of the Integrations Curriculum document).
 Each learning goal has Beginner, Intermediate, and Advanced outcomes.
 These are the outcomes for the information literacy learning goal:

-Beginner: Students demonstrate the ability to access appropriate information through basic search strategies.
+Beginner (Information Literacy 1): Students access appropriate information through common search strategies.
 They cite sources appropriately and articulate the value of accurate citations.
 Their papers are free of plagiarism.